What is bank

 Bank can simply be defined as an entity that is engaged in the banking business.

-However In the case of United Dominions Trust Ltd V. Kirkwood bank is defined to mean cooperation which accepts money on current, accounts, paycheques to drown upon such account on demand and collect cheques for customers.
+However In the case of United Dominions Trust Ltd V. Kirkwood bank is defined to mean cooperation that accepts money on current, accounts, and paycheques to drown upon such accounts on demand and collect cheques for customers.